-Doing one-to-one comparisons like this can help you identify when blocks aren’t the right shape.
+Making one-to-one comparisons like this can help you identify when blocks aren’t in the right shape.

 Diagraming Parallel Reasoning?

-Easier parallel reasoning questions can be done in your head a lot of the time, but you should not hesitate to rely on diagramming, especially for questions that use conditional reasoning.
-Practice often and you will develop a feel for when you can do it in your head and when it might help to do some diagramming.
+You can do easier parallel reasoning questions in your head a lot of the time.
+Still, it would be best if you did not hesitate to rely on diagramming, especially for questions that use conditional reasoning.
+Practice often, and you will develop a feel for when you can do it in your head and when it might help if you do some diagramming.

-On the above question example, which is a little harder than the average PR question, I would have definitely written some stuff down.
-Even though I am thinking about them as blocks, I don’t bother to label them like that.
+For example, on the above question example, which is a little harder than the average PR question, I would have definitely written some stuff down.
+Even though I think about them as blocks, I don’t bother to label them like that.
 I would probably have written something like:

 TomB Healthy ——-> Colts Win (Highly unlikely)

-However, sometimes I just make it fully abstract, since it doesn’t take much extra time:
+However, sometimes I make it fully abstract since it doesn’t take much extra time:

 A —-> B highly unlikely

 Diagramming is always a little idiosyncratic.
 The important thing is that you understand the logical relationships expressed by the diagrams.